 Dollars Dollars Everywhere, Nor Any Dime to Lend? (with A. Mian, Princeton and B. Zia, World Bank).
 Review of Financial Studies.
 Vol. 23(12): 4281-4323, 2008.

-Report Cards: The Impact of Providing School and Child Test Scores on Education Markets. (with T. Andrabi, Pomona, and J. Das, DECRG World Bank), forthcoming June 2017 in the American Economic Review.
+Report Cards: The Impact of Providing School and Child Test Scores on Education Markets. (with T. Andrabi, Pomona, and J. Das), American Economic Review.
+Vol. 107, No. 6, June 2017.

 Online Appendix for "Report Cards: The Impact of Providing School and Child Test Scores on Education Markets."